ditlef9/python-nextjs-postgresql-devsecops-gcp/what-version/README.md

 **3. Add requirements.txt**

 ```
 functions-framework         # Added by YOUR_NAME.
-Framework for running Google Cloud Functions locally.
+Framework for running Google Cloud Functions locally
 google-cloud-storage        # Added by YOUR_NAME.
-Interact with Google Cloud Storage for file operations.
+Interact with Google Cloud Storage for file operations
+flask                       # Added by YOUR_NAME.
+To run the application locally
+beautifulsoup4              # Added by YOUR_NAME.
+Library that makes it easy to scrape information from web pages
 ```

 **4. Create main.py**